The following is part one of a two-part article I recently wrote for the MiniTrends blog. Part two on Automated Alerts will be posted later this week.

-Business news typically consists of new product announcements, merger and acquisition news and management changes.
+Business news typically includes new product announcements, merger, and acquisition news, and management changes.
 Many executives find it valuable to monitor their key competitors or the top executives in those companies.
-There’s a wide breadth of providers in this category and some are free.
-A good place to start is doing a Google search, probably for a specific company’s name, and then filtering the results by clicking on “news” in the grey colored font immediately below the search box.
+There’s a wide breadth of providers in this category, and some are free.
+A good place to start is doing a Google search, probably for a specific company’s name, and then filtering the results by clicking on “news” in the grey-colored font immediately below the search box.
 (More on automated news alerts in Part 2 next week.)

-Technical services can be pricey, but consider the savings the first time you rethink your current or upcoming R&D efforts based on information that your competitor may not know.
+Technical services can be pricey, but consider the savings the first time you rethink your current or upcoming R&D efforts based on the information your competitor may not know.

 Patents and patent application aggregators collect updates from international patent offices and store this bibliographic information in their databases.
 Many countries make this information available to the public, but the ease of use varies dramatically.

-For instance, the USPTO maintains its own search engine for finding the relevant intellectual property, but there are several limitations:
+For instance, the USPTO maintains its search engine for finding intellectual property, but there are several limitations:

 • The information is focused solely on the U.S.